-The Final Exam is a proctored exam available from October 16 at 6:00 AM ET to October 19 at 11:59 PM ET.
+The Final Exam is a proctored exam available from Wednesday, October 21 at 6:00 AM ET to Saturday, October 24 at 11:59 PM ET.
 The exam is only accessible during the final exam period.
 You can access it from the Assessments section of the course.

 The Computer Science department requires that all final exams be administered using an online proctoring service called Examity that you will access via your course in Blackboard.
+In order to take the exam, you are required to have a working webcam and computer that meets Examity's system requirements.
+A detailed list of those requirements can be found on the How to Schedule page.

 Detailed instructions regarding your proctored exam will be forthcoming from the Assessment Administrator.
 You will be responsible for scheduling your own appointment within the defined exam window.